Computing Representations for Lie Algebraic Networks: Experiments

-We apply LearnRep to $\SO(3), \SO(2,1)$, and $\SO(3,1)$ to learn $3,3,$ and $4$ dimensional irreducible representations respectively.
-The loss function converges arbitrarily close to 0 with the penalty term bounded above by a constant.
-We exponentiate the resulting algebra representation matrices to obtain group representations and calculate the tensor product structure as described in section~\ref{ssection:verifyIrreducibility} The details of this calculation are in Appendix~\ref{ssection:tensorProductStructure} and shown in figure~\ref{fig:SVRatioIrreducibleTest}.
-The results indicate that the learned representations are irreducible representations of the associated Lie algebras to within numerical error of about $10^{-6}$.
+Code to reproduce all experiments is available online\footnote{ \href{https://github.com/noajshu/learning_irreps}{github.com/noajshu/learning\_irreps}}.
+We apply FindRep to $\SO(3), \SO(2,1)$, and $\SO(3,1)$ to find (respectively) $3,3,$ and $4$ dimensional irreps.
+Restarts due to loss plateaus or convergence to reducible representations are common, occurring 0, 19, and 17 times, respectively.
+After the restarts, the loss converges arbitrarily close to 0 with the penalty term bounded above by a constant.
+We exponentiate the resulting algebra representation matrices to obtain group representations and calculate the tensor product structure as described in section~\ref{ssection:verifyIrreducibility}.
+The details of this calculation are in appendix~\ref{ssection:tensorProductStructure} and shown in figure~\ref{fig:SVRatioIrreducibleTest}.
+The results indicate that the learned representations are irreps of the associated Lie algebras to within numerical error of about $10^{-6}$.
 Schur's Lemma in the special case of the tensor product with the trivial representation indicates the isomorphism class of each learned group representation.